A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: One-Shot Algorithm

 As a first step, we construct an arrangement~$\A$.
 We shoot rays from every reflex vertex and include all those rays to~$\A$.
 The angle between any two consecutive rays is at most~$\delta/2$.
 We also add all reflex chords to $\A$.
 At last, we subdivide all faces that are incident to more than one reflex vertex.
-Note that we add at most $ O(r^2/\delta)$ segments.
+Note that we add at most {$O(r^2 + r/\delta) = O(r^2/\delta)$} segments.
 This finishes the description of~$\A$, see Figure~\ref{fig:RayArrangement}.
-All faces of $\A$ have a power of at most $\delta/2$.
+All faces of $\A$ have an \power of at most $\delta/2$.
 Note that $\A$ has $O((r^2/\delta)^2 ) = O(r^4/\delta^2) $ vertices, edges and faces.
 This does not account for the convex vertices of~$P$.

-We define the candidate set~$C$ as the set of all vertices ($\vertex(C)$) that are not convex vertices of~$P$ and all faces ($\face(C)$) of~$\A$ We define the witness set~$W$ consists of a set of vertices ($\vertex(W)$) and a set of faces ($\face(W)$).
+We define the candidate set~$C$ as the set of all vertices ($\vertex(C)$) {of \A} that are not convex vertices of~$P$ and all faces ($\face(C)$) of~$\A$.
+We define the witness set~$W$ {as the} set of vertices ($\vertex(W)$) and a set of faces ($\face(W)$).
 For every face of \A, pick an interior point to define the \emph{vertex-witnesses}~$\vertex(W)$.
 The \emph{face-witnesses} are composed of all faces of~\A. We call candidates $c\in \face(C)$ \emph{face-candidate}s and $c\in \vertex(C)$ \emph{vertex-candidate}s.
 Similarly, we distinguish \emph{face-witness}es and \emph{vertex-witness}es.

 Next, we compute for every candidate-witness pair $(c,w) \in C\times W$ whether the candidate sees the witness completely.
 There are $O(r^8/\delta^4)$ such pairs in total.
-Using appropriate data structures, this can be computed in $O(\log n)$ time~\cite{guibas1987linear} per pair.
+Using appropriate data structures, this can be computed in $O(\log n)$ time per pair~\cite{guibas1987linear}, where $n$ denotes the number of vertices of the underlying polygon.

 We are now ready to build an integer program.
 We call this integer program the \emph{one-shot~IP}.
 For every candidate $c$, we create a variable $\const{c}$.
 For every face-witness $w$, we create a variable $\const{w}$.
 We denote variables with multi-character symbols.
 As optimization function, we sum all the variables.
 However, the face-candidates receive a higher weight and the face-witnesses receive a lower weight.